matteo14c/HaploCoV/README.md

 The final output will consist in a metadata table in HaploCoV format.
 This table is required for all the subsequent analyses.

 ### Important: Incremental addition of data
 addToTable.pl can add novel data/metadata incrementally to a pre-existing table in "HaploCoV" format.
 This feature is extremely useful, since it allows users to add data incrementally to their HaploCoV installation, without the need to re-execute analyses from scratch.
 To incrementally add data, users just need to provide a non empty output file. **IF** the output file is not empty,addToTable.pl will process only those genomes which are not already listed/present in your medatata table.
 Matching is by sequence identifier (column Virus name).

 ### Execution times
 On a single processor HaploCoV can process about 20k SARS-CoV-2 genomes per hour.
 Computation scales linearly: 160k genomes on 8 cores, or 320k on 16 cores.
 This means that processing the complete collection of the more than 13M genomes included in the GISAID database on November 11th 2022 from scratch will take about 20 days if only one processor is used;  3 days would be needed if 8 processes are used; and 1.5 days if 16 are used.
-Importantly this operation needs to be performed only once, since the tool supports the incremental addition of data.
+Importantly this operation needs to be performed only once, since the tool supports the incremental addition of data (see above).

 ## NextStrain data: NextStrainToHaploCoV.pl

-If you have obtained your metadata files from Nexstrain ( [link](https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz) ), you can need to use the utility *NextStrainToHaploCoV.pl* to convert them in HaploCoV format.
+If you have downloaded your metadata files from Nexstrain ( [link](https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz) ), need to use the utility *NextStrainToHaploCoV.pl* to convert them in HaploCoV format.
-Unlike addToTable.pl, NextStrainToHaploCoV.pl does not feature incremental addition of data: this was not implemented since the full Nexstrain table can be converted in *HaploCoV* format in 3 to 5 minutes.
+Unlike addToTable.pl, NextStrainToHaploCoV.pl does not support incremental addition of data: this was not implemented since the full  table provided by NextStrain can be converted in *HaploCoV* format in 3 to 5 minutes.

 ### Options
 NextStrainToHaploCoV.pl accepts the following options